bookingactivities/booking-activities/readme.txt

 * Fix - Replaced 'eventRender' JS action triggered on FullCalendar eventRender in calendar editor by 'bookacti_event_render'
 * Fix - Fixed activity list not filtered by calendar on load in admin product page
 * Tweak - Merged WC and BA confirmation notices when you add a product to cart to display only one
-* Tweak - Hid in-cart, expired and removed bookings from users' bookings list (can be filtered with 'bookacti_bookings_list_hidden_states' filter)
+* Tweak - Hid in-cart, expired and removed bookings from users' booking list (can be filtered with 'bookacti_bookings_list_hidden_states' filter)
 * Add - Added 'bookacti_validate_selected_event' JS action
 * Add - Added 'bookacti_temporary_book_message' filter to allow you to change the confirmation text when an activity has been added to cart through WooCommerce
 * Add - Added 'bookacti_refund_coupon_code_template' filter to change the template of WC generated coupon code (with refund by coupon method)